logan1388/FitLog/README.md

 # FitLog

-A Progressive Web Application used to log workouts
+A Progressive Web Application developed using React, NodeJS and MongoDB hosted in Google Cloud Platform

 https://fitlogui.appspot.com